-The following project performance scores are based on CoC Annual Performance Reports (CoC-APRs) for January 1, 2021 to December 31, 2021, unless otherwise noted.
-All applicants that currently run an RRH or PSH program, regardless of funding source, will be scored for this section using the CoC-APR report from HMIS.
-For applicants applying for TH-RRH funding and currently run an RRH program, they will be scored for this section using the CoC-APR report from a comparable database for the RRH program.
+The following project performance scores are based on CoC Annual Performance Reports (CoC-APRs) for January 1, 2022, to December 31, 2022, unless otherwise noted.
+All applicants that currently run an RRH or PSH program, regardless of funding source, will be scored for this section using the CoC-APR report from HMIS or Comparable Database.
+For applicants applying for TH-RRH funding and currently running an RRH program, they will be scored for this section using the CoC-APR report from a comparable database for the RRH program.